dumbmatter/barbconq/README.md

     $ make minify

-There are some unit tests related to ensuring that the battle odds are accurate and exactly match those from Civilization 4 (it would be nice to have more tests...).
+There are some unit tests related to ensuring that displayed battle odds are accurate and exactly match those from Civilization 4 (it would be nice to have more tests...).
 To run the tests:

     $ make check